Childhood Non-Hodgkin Lymphoma Treatment (Professional) (cont.)

 Regardless of the etiology of the immune defect, immunodeficient children with lymphoma have a worse prognosis than does the general population with non-Hodgkin lymphoma (NHL).[1,2,3,4] One potential exception is the more indolent low-grade lymphomas (e.g., mucosa-associated lymphoid tissue [MALT] lymphomas), which have developed in patients with common variable immunodeficiency or other immunodeficient states.[5,6] If the disease is localized and amenable to complete surgical resection and/or radiation therapy, the outcome is quite favorable; however, most NHL in this population is high-stage (stage III or IV) and requires systemic cytotoxic therapy.
 These patients usually tolerate cytotoxic therapy poorly, with increased morbidity and mortality due to increased infectious complications and often increased end-organ toxicities.
 (Refer to the PDQ summary on Adult Non-Hodgkin Lymphoma Treatment for more information about MALT lymphomas.)

-In posttransplant lymphoproliferative disease (PTLD), first-line therapy is the reduction of immunosuppression, as can be tolerated.[3,10] Rituximab, an anti-CD20 antibody, has been used with some success, but data for its use in children are sparse.
-Rituximab plus low-intensity chemotherapy may also be effective, even in PTLDs with the t(8;14) Burkitt lymphoma marker.[Level of evidence: 3iiDiii] Patients with T-cell or Hodgkin-like PTLD are usually treated with standard lymphoma-specific chemotherapy regimens.[12,13,14,15]
+In posttransplant lymphoproliferative disease (PTLD), first-line therapy is the reduction of immunosuppression as can be tolerated.[3,11] Rituximab, an anti-CD20 antibody, has been used with some success, but data for its use in children are sparse.
+Rituximab plus low-intensity chemotherapy may also be effective, even in posttransplant lymphoproliferative diseases with the t(8;14) Burkitt lymphoma marker.[Level of evidence: 3iiDiii] Another larger study suggested that more conventional lymphoma therapy is effective for PTLD with c-myc translocations and Burkitt histology.[Level of evidence: 3iiDiii] Patients with T-cell or Hodgkin-like PTLD are usually treated with standard lymphoma-specific chemotherapy regimens.[14,15,16,17]

 Standard Treatment Options